memorysafety/river/docs/roadmap.md

       are consistent with each other
     * Ensure emitted logs, metrics, and tracing data is consistent and readable for operators
+* Review of log customization and filtering
+    * See https://github.com/memorysafety/river/issues/58 for more details

 ### Release / v1.x.x